MSAT Application Selection Process

 - Signed Professional and Personal Conduct Form

-The application process begins July 1 for each application year cycle for students to begin MSAT coursework in the Summer.
+The application process begins early July for each application year cycle for students to begin MSAT coursework the following Summer.
 The table below outlines the deadlines for specific information required for a complete application folder.